milaboratory/docs/docs/mixcr/reference/overview-analysis-overview.md

 The exact steps and parameters of the analysis workflow are largely dependent on the data type and wet lab library preparation protocol used.
 In addition, downstream analysis steps may vary depending on the objectives of the particular study and available metadata.

 To systematize the approach of running workflows for a wide diversity of protocols and study designs, MiXCR provides a powerful concept of [presets](overview-presets.md) which allows to execute specifically optimized pre-configured analysis pipelines for a variety of widely adopted data types and library preparation protocols.
 The whole pipeline can be run using a convenient one-line [`analyze`](mixcr-analyze.md) command or in a step by step mode for better hardware utilization.
+Few examples:

+=== "10x Genomics"
+    ```shell
+    mixcr analyze 10x-vdj-bcr \
+          --species hsa \
+          in_R1_L{{n}}.fq.gz \
+          in_R2_L{{n}}.fq.gz \
+          output
+    ```
+=== "Takara Bio"
+    ```shell
+    mixcr analyze takara-human-bcr-full-length \
+          in_R1.fq.gz \
+          in_R2.fq.gz \
+          output
+    ```
+=== "RNA-Seq data"
+    ```shell
+    mixcr analyze rnaseq-cdr3 \
+          --species hsa \
+          in_R1.fq.gz \
+          in_R2.fq.gz \
+          output
+    ```

+A full list of available presets [can be found here](overview-built-in-presets.md).
+A powerful [file name expansion](ref-input-file-name-expansion.md) functionality allows to take and process a batch of raw sequencing files at once on the fly and optionally assign molecular, cell and sample barcodes extracted from the file names.
+[Sample tables](ref-samples-table.md) allow to analyze several patient samples at once using sample barcodes that may be picked up from all possible sources.

-Below we give a high-level overview of MiXCR actions which consitute most of the data analysis pipelines.
+Below we give a high-level overview of MiXCR actions which constitute most of the data analysis pipelines.

 ## Upstream analysis steps